*As of July 6, 2020, Quicken Loans is no longer accepting USDA loan applications.

 Loan Origination Fee

-Loan origination fees cover the cost of processing your loan.
+Loan origination fees cover the cost of processing and underwriting your loan.
 This fee goes to your lender in exchange for underwriting your loan and creating your loan paperwork.
 Expect to pay about 1% of your loan's value in origination fees.
+Along with mortgage discount points, this will show up under Origination Charges on your Loan Estimate.

 Lender’s Title Insurance